-Define new element ×
+Define new elem ent ×

-Name:
+Name: l

 Description:

-Bement can be a container (has start- and end-tags; can contain text and/or other elements) C Bement is empty (has only a start-tag, and no contents)
+n be a container (has start- and end-tags; can and/or other elements) empty (has only a start-tag, and no contents)

+ОК Cancel Help

-OK Cancel Help
+ОК Cancel Help

 Defining an attribute

 - Insert an element in your document.
 A new, blank attribute is created for the element. - 2.
 In the Attribute Inspector, right-click on the new attribute and click Add Attribute.